chrisallenlane/git-weekly-report/README.md

 `git-weekly-report` iterates over a hash of specified git repositories, and queries your commit messages out of the logs for each.

-If run without a date, this script queries the logs back to the most recent Monday.
+If run without specifying a date, this script queries the logs back to the most recent Monday.
 A typical use-case for this script would be to be run once per week at the end of the week.
 Thus, "git-weekly-report".

 Configuration